Frequently Asked Questions About Christianity, Answered Honestly!

 1st Corinthians 15:14

 resurrection, and by extension our resurrection in Him that the second death have no power over us.
-It is the hope of the Gospel, and an illustration that apart from this resurrection, we are lost and our faith is in vain or of no real value.
+This is the hope of the Gospel, and an illustration that apart from this resurrection and Baptism, we are lost and our faith is in vain and of no real value.
 This verse 14 portrays the hopelessness of the believer in

 1st Corinthians 15:15-16

 If there is no resurrection for us, then there was no resurrection of Christ, and the gospel message is without substance.
-If there is no baptism or cleansing for the dead by Christ's death, then Christians are all a bunch of false witnesses, because this truth is the foundation of the Gospel message we preach.
-We say, God forbid!
-There was a baptism for, and a Resurrection of the dead.
+If there is no baptism (cleansing) for the dead by Christ's death, then Christians are all a bunch of false witnesses, because this truth is the foundation of the Gospel message we preach.
+We all can collectively say, God forbid!
+For there was a baptism for and first resurrection of the dead in Christ.
 And it is a fundamental principle of true Christianity, and the heart of the gospel.
-The very Rock of Christianity is the unbreakable promise to Christians of life beyond death because of Christ.
+The very Rock of Christianity is the unbreakable promise to Christians of life beyond death because of our Baptism in Christ.
 If we were to take this away, then we would take away the very purpose of baptism of the

 1st Corinthians 15:17-19

 Again, clear indication of the efficacy of resurrection in taking away our sin.
-And if Christ was not raised from the dead, then we are still in sin and there is no resurrection to life, and we are found to be foolish, because there is no life after death.
+And if Christ was not raised from the dead, then we are still in sin and there is no resurrection to life, and we are found to be foolish to believe.
 All hope is then lost and our faith is worthless.
-On the other hand, if Christ has died and taken away our sin, and been resurrected the firstfruits of the dead, then our faith is not in
+On the other hand, if Christ has taken away our sins in death and been resurrected the firstfruits of the dead, then our faith is not in

 1st Corinthians 15:29